 I’m Jesse – co-owner of Rex Specs™ Dog Goggles.
-For those of you that don’t know, Yaz (pictured above as a puppy) is a 12 year old Alaskan Husky that fell into my lap just a few weeks after college.
+For those of you that don’t know, Yaz (licking my face in the photo above) is a 12 year old Alaskan Husky that fell into my lap just a few weeks after college.
 She is one of the best things to happen to me.
 Rex Specs™ were developed and started because of her – and after a few years of running this business and watching her grow older I feel compelled to share and document our story – not only for you to read, but also for me to remember.

 It was 2005 and I had just moved to Talkeetna, Alaska to explore for the summer.
 Alaska was always a place I wanted to visit.
 It was so intriguing, so big, so wild in my imagination.
 I figured I’d visit someday, but out of the blue, a few days before college graduation I received a phone call from my childhood buddy JR. “Want to go to Alaska for the summer?”
 He exclaimed over the phone.
 After about ten minutes of discussion he had me convinced.
 So that was it - I decided to ditch the carpentry job I had lined up for the summer and head to Alaska instead.
 The only other thing that was decided at that point in my life was that I was going to get a dog.
 I’m a dog lover – always have been.
 I’m the type of person that points and says ‘do you see that dog’ to whomever I’m with almost every time I see a dog.
 I just want to pet them and say hello.
 I knew that once my responsibilities as a student were over I’d find a dog to take care of.
 The Alaska Range